xvitaly/srcrepair/docs/help/source/cleanup.rst

 Installation path checker
 ============================================

-This tool automatically check for restricted (non-ASCII) symbols in Steam installation directory path.
+This tool will automatically check for restricted (non-ASCII) symbols in Steam installation directory path.
 Steam path should contain only latin letters and numbers.
 All other can cause major issues with games, compiled without Unicode support.

-If restricted symbols are found, a warning message will be shown.
-Also you will see red sign in **General information** section.
+If any restricted symbols were found, a warning message will be shown.
+Also you will see a red sign in **General information** section.

 This tool starts automatically with SRC Repair and cannot be disabled.